 The nationally recognized Roland George Investments Program is a two-semester program in portfolio management that is available to select students.
-The students in this program manage an actual portfolio valued at approximately $2.8 million (as of 2013).
+The students in this program manage an actual portfolio valued at approximately $3 million (as of 2013).
 Find out more at the program's website.

 Our student-managed fund is one of the oldest and is considered to be one of the best student-managed programs in the United States.
-Roland George Investments Program students have won either first or second place at nationally recognized student-managed portfolio performance competitions since 2001.
+Roland George Investments Program students have won either first or second place at the nationally recognized RISE and GAME competitions since 2001.